 This sweet basil variety is easy to grow and hardy.
 Delicious when used as fresh or dried leaves.
 Fully mature leaves have a sweet milder taste and smell.
 85 days.
 Annual with compact growth habit.
-Seed only.
+Seed count 250.

 Planting: Basil must have warm conditions, and prefers moist, rich, well-drained soil with pH of 6.
 Seedlings are slow-growing and delicate.
 Sow seed, 1⁄8 inches deep, in summer or indoors in late spring.
 When the seedlings appear, thin the plants to 1 foot apart.

 Growing: Susceptible to frost and cold.
 Water at mid-day not in the evening; avoid overwatering seedlings to prevent mildew.
 Harvest leaves every week, pinching terminal buds first to stimulate branching and encourage bushiness.
 Harvest should be in early autumn before the leaves turn limp and yellow.
 Cut stalks for drying before the plant comes into flower.
 Do not hang in bunches, as the leaves will dry too slowly and could mold.